RakhithJK/rnwood-smtp4dev-wiki/Installation.md

 You can then access the site via the ports/hostname set in bindings that are set in IIS.
 If you see an error check the `Application` event log for details and you'll see any errors output from IIS.

-### Configuration

-smtp4dev configuration can be performed via `appsetting.json` file, environment variables and command line arguments.
-Run smtp4dev with `--help` for information or see the `appsettings.json` file.